 The Tamil Nadu Panchayats Act, 1958 was enacted immediately following the Balwantrai Mehta Committee Report.
 This paved the way for the formation of Village Panchayats through the length and breadth of Tamil Nadu.
 About 12,600 such panchayats came into existence.
 Villages which were acquiring urban character were classified as Town Panchayats.
 All the Village Panchayats and the Town Panchayats within a community development block were grouped together to form a Panchayat Union and 385 such Panchayat Unions were originally formed.

 Tamil Nadu did not go in for the third tier at the district level.
 Instead, a District Development Council was created under the Tamil Nadu District Development Councils Act, 1958 for each development district.
 Bigger revenue Districts were formed into two Development Districts for the purpose of Development Administration.
 These District Development Councils had to review and advise in statutory matters and development activities in the district.
 The erstwhile District Boards ceased to function from then on.

-The Tamil Nadu Panchayats Act, 1994 was enacted consequent to the 73rd and 74th Amendments to the Constitution of India, which has prescribed a three tier Panchayati Raj system viz., the Village Panchayats, the Panchayat Union and the District Panchayats.
+The Tamil Nadu Panchayats Act, 1994 was enacted consequent to the 73rd Amendment to the Constitution of India, which has prescribed a three tier Panchayati Raj system viz., the Village Panchayats, the Panchayat Union and the District Panchayats.